KNOX COUNTY SCENIC DRIVE

 Kiddie Train Rides

-will be available for the little ones.
+are available for the little ones.

 Picture